ihassin/mac-ble-peripheral-objc-cli/README.md

 ## Start up Mac OS X BLE service

-By instantiating CBPeripheralManager, Mac OS loads and starts the BLE framework, allowing us to intercat with it from a peripheral point of view.
+By instantiating CBPeripheralManager, Mac OS loads and starts the BLE framework, allowing us to interact with it as a peripheral.

 This is done in the constructor of [manager.m](https://github.com/ihassin/mac-ble-peripheral-objc-cli/blob/master/mac-ble-peripheral-objc-cli/manager.m):
 ```